 These units focus on creating, presenting and analysing a devised performance that includes real or imagined characters.
 Students create solo and ensemble performances and manipulate expressive skills in the creation and presentation of characters.
-They develop awareness and understanding of how characters are portrayed in naturalistic and non-naturalistic performance style/s.
+They develop awareness and understanding of how characters are portrayed in a range of eclectic performance styles.
 Students gain an awareness of how performance is shaped and given meaning.
 They investigate a range of stimulus material and learn about stagecraft, theatrical conventions and performance styles from a range of social and cultural contexts.
 Students analyse their own performance work and that of other professional practitioners.